 If cognitive impairment and “techno-phobia” aren’t issues, you’ve got many options.
 E-readers that enable users to adjust type size are practical and enjoyable gifts for the avid reader on your list.
-Digital picture frames with simple, easy-to-reach on/off button and preloaded with family photos are always nice.
+Digital picture frames with simple, easy-to-reach on/off buttons and preloaded with family photos are always nice.
 Apps also are great gifts for older men and women.
-Consider ones that enable them to enjoy favorite hobbies in the digital realm, like photography, painting, calligraphy or crossword puzzles.
+Consider ones that enable them to enjoy their favorite hobbies in the digital realm, like photography, painting, calligraphy or crossword puzzles.

 Independence and Safety

-The best gift for seniors maybe independence.
-Sometimes we worry about our parents’ and grandparents’ ability to live alone safely.
+The best gift for seniors may be independence.
+Sometimes we worry about our parents and grandparents’ ability to live alone safely.
 Products like Lifeline’s medical alert systems support seniors’ independence with increased safety and peace of mind for the whole family.

 Take these factors into account when making your holiday shopping list, and you’ll be sure to choose the best gift for older parents, seniors, and loved ones this holiday season.